 So, what gives?
 Are nightshade vegetables evil, or are they okay to eat?
 Our simple answer: eat them and enjoy them in moderation if you don’t feel any ill effects.
 Most experts accept that some people are much more sensitive to them than others.
 Nightshades, in those with this sensitivity, have been associated with symptoms like stomach discomfort, digestive difficulties, joint pain, and muscle tremors.

-Sometimes, medical professionals will advise those with certain conditions like GERD, gout, or arthritis to avoid nightshades and see if it alleviates symptoms.
+Sometimes, medical professionals will advise those with certain conditions like GERD, gout, or rheumatoid arthritis to avoid these vegetables and see if it alleviates symptoms.

 If you don’t have these conditions but are concerned, it’s a good idea to take a full 2-4 weeks off from nightshade foods and see if you feel any differently.
 Some of us have mild enough reactions that we may not feel the difference until we set our own “control” scenario for comparison.

-Finally, if sensitivity doesn’t seem to be a problem, but you’d like to take some reasonable precautions, know that cooking nightshade foods can break down a portion of the alkaloids in nightshades.
+Finally, if sensitivity doesn’t seem to be a problem, but you’d like to take some reasonable precautions, know that cooking nightshade foods can break down a portion of the alkaloids.
 Yet another reason to avoid potatoes: sprouted potatoes and potatoes turning green have higher levels of alkaloids than they have while fresh.

 The bottom line: humans are built to eat a widely varied diet.
 As much as we love our tomatoes, eggplants, and peppers, we wouldn’t recommend making them the sole or primary vegetables in your diet.
 Variety offers the best in nutrient-rich and low-risk nourishment, and it keeps things interesting.

-What are your thoughts on nightshades?
+What are your thoughts on nightshade vegetables?
 Do you choose to embrace or avoid them?
 What influences your decision?